Quickstart Guide

 The analysis report contains details on the features obtained by the Khiops Auto Feature Engineering algorithm, the encoding of variables, the selection of variables and their importance for predictions.

-You can open and visualize the report using the standalone visualization desktop application on several operating systems.
+You can open and visualize the report using the standalone Khiops visualization desktop application on several operating systems.
 More details on this visualization desktop application can be found on the dedicated page.

 To generate the analysis report, you need to specify the output_dir